 advixe-cl to collect data via batch jobs and then display results using the GUI

-advixe-gui on a login node on Edison.
-The GUI is very responsive if one uses the NX screen forwarding service available on Cori and Edison.
+advixe-gui on a login node.
+The GUI is very responsive if one uses the NX screen forwarding service.

 Compiling Codes to Run with Advisor¶